Service Dogs For Veterans with Military Sexual Trauma (MST)

 - Honorable discharge.

 At Paws Assisting Veterans (PAVE), we are wholeheartedly dedicated to providing Veterans with the support they need and deserve.
-As a nonprofit service dog organization, we provide service dogs free of charge for Veterans with lifetime support.
-Veterans can lead a happy, independent life with the help of service dogs who have been trained to perform specific tasks.
+As a nonprofit service dog organization we provide service dogs free of charge for Veterans with lifetime support.
+The trained tasks completed by service dogs through our comprehensive training program empower Veterans to live an independent, fulfilling life.

 Are you ready to regain your independence?

-Our team will be there to help you from the beginning of your PAVE application to training camp with your service dog or companion.
+Our team is ready to support you through the PAVE process from application to training camp with your new companion and service dog.
 Dedicated to facilitating your new and better life, we provide tailored training and lifelong support with access to professional advice from our specialist dog trainers.
 There is no charge for your service dog, training, or ongoing support.